-There are many untapped opportunities in Africa that many investors and companies are unaware of despite the developing economy of the continent.
+There are many untapped business opportunities in Africa that a few investors and companies are aware of.

-This is not to say that Africa has not evolved, as there are several countries that have undergone economic reforms and are one of the best places to invest when compared to other countries in other regions of the world, especially because the returns can be much higher than those found in the developed world.
+This is not to say that Africa has not evolved, as there are several countries that have undergone economic reforms and are one of the best places to invest when compared to other countries in other regions of the world.

 Data has it that African nations produced a 14 percent yearly return on investment, with Africa home to nine of the world’s fifteen fastest growing economies.